pojosontheweb/ttt-stripes-quickstart/ARTICLE.md

 }
 ```

 Doesn't look bad, if you're used to it.
-But it is.
+But it actually is.

 The Action's event handler blindly forwards to a resource, without
 any guarantee that it will be there.
 Also, there is no way to know